rivalrockets/rivalrockets.github.com/_posts/2008-05-15-gran-effin-turismo.md

 I personally believe that the greatest enjoyment I could receive from a classic series like Gran Turismo was beating some _human_ chap in a closely matched race.

-My appeal sirs and madams is this: can this racing experience found on the console be replicated on my beloved PC?Â  Does it even exist?
+My appeal sirs and madams is this: can this racing experience found on the console be replicated on my beloved PC?
+Does it even exist?